pinterest/querybook/docs/admin_guide/infra_config.md

 ## Communication

-By default DataHub supports email and slack notifications for sharing DataDocs and Query completions.
+By default Querybook supports email and slack notifications for sharing DataDocs and Query completions.

-`PUBLIC_URL` (optional, defaults to localhost): The public url to access DataHub's website, used in oauth, email and slack.
+`PUBLIC_URL` (optional, defaults to localhost): The public url to access Querybook's website, used in oauth, email and slack.

 ### Slack

-`DATAHUB_SLACK_TOKEN` (**optional**): Put the Bot User OAuth Access Token from slack here.
+`QUERYBOOK_SLACK_TOKEN` (**optional**): Put the Bot User OAuth Access Token from slack here.
 See https://api.slack.com/docs/oauth#bots for more details.

 ### Email

-`EMAILER_CONN` (optional, defaults to localhost:22): Location of the emailer server `DATAHUB_EMAIL_ADDRESS` (optional, required for email): Origin address when sending emails
+`EMAILER_CONN` (optional, defaults to localhost:22): Location of the emailer server `QUERYBOOK_EMAIL_ADDRESS` (optional, required for email): Origin address when sending emails